Preeternal/react-native-file-hash/README.md

 Supports SHA-256 and MD5 hash calculation for local files on both iOS and Android, **without loading the entire file into memory**.

 Ideal for large files — hashing is performed in chunks directly from disk using native code.

+Modern API (CryptoKit in Swift, try-with-resources in Kotlin).

 ## Features